EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

 A Transformer Software and a Calculator

 EMS can be used as a transformer design software.
-EMS can be used to virtually study critical transformer design parameters, including:
+EMS can be used to study critical transformer design parameters, including virtually

 Energy storage

-A transformer shall not store any energy but rather transfer instantaneously from input to output.
-Unfortunately, in real life transformers do store some undesired energy.
-EMS computes the leakage inductance which represents the stored energy between windings regions occupied by non-magnetic media.
-Similarly, EMS calculates the mutual inductance which indicates the amount of undesired stored energy in the magnetic core and small air gaps.
+A transformer shall not store energy but transfer instantaneously from input to output.
+Unfortunately, in real life, transformers store some undesired energy.
+EMS computes the leakage inductance representing the stored energy between windings regions occupied by non-magnetic media.
+Similarly, EMS calculates the mutual inductance, indicating the amount of undesired stored energy in the magnetic core and small air gaps.

 Losses and thermal management

-EMS can calculate the maximum “hot spot” temperature rise at the core surface inside the windings center.
-This calculation is helpful in determining the smallest core size that meets the required power supply efficiency without exceeding the maximum “hot spot” temperature.
-To calculate the said temperature rise, EMS takes into consideration all transformer losses including, eddy loss, hysteresis loss, core loss, winding loss, and heat loss as well as the surrounding liquid temperature and convection properties.
+EMS can calculate the maximum “hot spot” temperature rise at the core surface inside the center of the winding.
+This calculation helps determine the smallest core size that meets the required power supply efficiency without exceeding the maximum “hot spot” temperature.
+To calculate the temperature rise, EMS considers all transformer losses, including eddy loss, hysteresis loss, core loss, winding loss, heat loss, and the surrounding liquid temperature and convection properties.

 Core selection

-EMS calculates the magnetic flux density and saturation levels in the core which can help in selecting the proper core material, shape, and size for any frequency and desired power output.
-The transformer’s designer ultimately aims at choosing a shape easy to manufacture, as small of a core size as possible, and the least expensive core material while respecting the required power without saturating the core.
+EMS calculates the magnetic flux density and saturation levels in the core, which can help select the proper core material, shape, and size for any frequency and desired power output.
+The transformer’s designer ultimately aims to choose a shape that is easy to manufacture, as small of a core size as possible, and the least expensive core material while respecting the required power without saturating the core.

 Open and short circuit tests of a transformer are critical but costly and time-consuming.
-EMS enables the designer to virtually run these tests accurately and efficiently.
+EMS enables the designer to run these tests accurately and efficiently virtually.

 Insulation coordination